The Best VPNs for Linux 2024

 Bottom line: The best Linux VPNs

-We tested several VPNs for Linux and narrowed our list to the top three contenders that stood out in terms of Linux compatibility, strong privacy and security features, great performance, and fast speeds.
+We tested several VPNs for Linux and narrowed our list to the top three contenders that stood out regarding Linux compatibility, strong privacy and security features, great performance, and fast speeds.

-NordVPN, Surfshark all have great Linux support, strong encryption, and advanced features that are great for Linux users who want to enhance their privacy and security.
+NordVPN and Surfshark all offer excellent Linux support, strong encryption, and advanced features for Linux users who want to enhance their privacy and security.

-With that said, NordVPN is our top choice for Linux enthusiasts who prioritize privacy and security; Surfshark is the most affordable option for Linux enthusiasts on a budget; and ExpressVPN is perfect for seamless streaming.
+With that said, NordVPN is our top choice for Linux enthusiasts who prioritize privacy and security; Surfshark is the most affordable option for unlimited connections, and ExpressVPN is perfect for seamless streaming.

 After all, Linux is safer to use than Windows, but that doesn’t mean you shouldn’t enhance your online security with additional protection like a VPN.